 What is a first generation college student?

-To begin, let’s start at the federal level Higher Education Act, which defines first generation students as follows:
+To begin, let’s start at the federal level Higher Education Act of 1965 and 1998 defines first generation students as follows:

 - An individual both of whose parents did not complete a baccalaureate degree